Sceliphron: Behavior

 Like other solitary wasps, Sceliphron species are not aggressive unless threatened.
 They are sometimes regarded as beneficial due to their control of spider populations, though the spiders themselves may be beneficial in controlling pest insects.
 Species such as Sceliphron curvatum are invasive in some parts of Europe, where they have been observed to rapidly increase their range in recent years.

-Sceliphron species
+Species

-There are 34 valid species of Sceliphron.
+There are 33 valid living species of Sceliphron.